Simek/vscode-twitch-coder/README.md

 </div>

-A VS Code extension to allow your Twitch viewers to help in spotting bugs, typos, etc. by sending a command in chat that will highlight the line of code they want you to check.
+A VS Code extension that lets your Twitch viewers help spot bugs, typos, and more by sending chat commands that highlight lines of code.

 <img width="1677" height="641" alt="screenshot" src="https://github.com/user-attachments/assets/b8438410-b8ea-44bb-86ef-e7e2e8de20e3" />

 ## 🔧 Requirements

-In order to use this extension you will need the following things before going to the "Getting Started" section.
+To use this extension, you will need:

 - An installed version of [VS Code](https://code.visualstudio.com/)
 - A Twitch account for yourself or a separate one to be used as a chat bot ([sign up here](https://www.twitch.tv/signup))